 Started in 2017 as a result of a split from Bitcoin, the Bitcoin Cash sets itself apart by having a larger block size which helps in speeding up transaction times.
 It is regarded as one of the most successful hard forks to come from the original Bitcoin.

-Although Bitcoin continues to be at the forefront of cryptocurrencies regarding market capitalization and popularity, other virtual currencies such as Dash and Ethereum and PKT, are also becoming increasingly popular and might lead the pack in days to come.
+Although Bitcoin continues to be at the forefront of cryptocurrencies regarding market capitalization and popularity, other virtual currencies such as Dash and Ethereum, Stellar and PKT, are also becoming increasingly popular and might lead the pack in days to come.